meng-ucalgary/ensf-594-assignment-2/README.md

    + 100,000
    + 1,000,000

-+ Once ordering of input array and size are available, the program will generate the input array.
-For reference, this array would be stored in the directory [output/](outputs/), and the exact file name will be displayed
+1. Once ordering of input array and size are available, the program will generate the input array.
+For reference, this array would be stored in the directory [outputs/](outputs/), and the exact file name will be displayed.
+For integrity reasons, an exactly same array is generated for a given ordering and size on a given system.

-+ Then the program asks for the algorithm to sort the input array generated.
+1. Then the program asks for the algorithm to sort the generated array.
 Accepted values are
    + bubble - for sorting with Bubble Sort
    + insertion - for sorting with Insertion Sort
    + merge - for sorting with Merge Sort
    + quick - for sorting with Quick Sort

-+ After the sorting completes, the program spits out the time (in milliseconds) it took to sort the input array.
-This time is captured manually in the file [Tables_and_Graphs.xlsx](Tables_and_Graphs.xlsx).
+1. After the sorting completes, the program spits out the time (in milliseconds) it took to sort the input array.
+This time is captured manually in the file [Tables_and_Graphs.xlsx](Tables_and_Graphs.xlsx) in an appropriate table.

-+ Finally the programs asks to save the sorted array in a file.
+1. Finally the programs asks to save the sorted array in a file.
 The file would always be saved with `.txt` extension, and cannot contain special characters.
-The exact file name of the output file is displayed.
+The exact file name of the output file is displayed after it has been saved.